 Want to get accepted into the entrepreneurial hall of fame?

-Bootstrapping means funding your own business, and as a rule of thumb you should do that for as long as you possibly can.
-That way you’re the one calling the shots, and when it’s truly the right time to look for investors, you’ll be able to find the ones who are exactly right for your company and have some leverage left to work with.
+Bootstrapping your startup means funding your own business, and as a rule of thumb, you should do that for as long as you possibly can.
+That way, you are the one calling the shots, and when it’s truly the right time to look for investors, you’ll be able to find the ones who are exactly right for your company and have some leverage left to work with.

 When your done reading, you'll know